Carl Feigenbaum: Jack the Ripper

-The investigator also records that on January 31, 1892, a new murder was verified in New Jersey, USA.
+The investigator also records that on January 31, 1892, a new murder was verified in New Jersey, US.
 The victim was a 73-year-old woman, Elizabeth Senior, who died in her home located near where Carrie Brown had been butchered the previous year.
 The lady's throat was sectioned and her body suffered several stabs.
 It seems that the killer showed great calm, because after the crime he washed his hands and proceeded to plunder the farm before leaving.

-The culmination of this bloody trail was the violent death of Juliana Hoffman on August 31, 1894 in New York, where the perpetrator was no doubt Carl Feigenbaum.
+The culmination of this bloody trail was the violent death of Juliana Hoffman on August 31, 1894, in New York, where the perpetrator was no doubt Carl Feigenbaum.

 None of the homicides listed above were ever solved, except that of Hoffman.

 Regarding this list of deaths and the possibility that Feigenbaum was the cause of them, there are authors who emphasize that although the constancy of the veracity of these violent deaths is given only by press reports, and no police or judicial records remain, the case exposed became very suggestive and disturbing.

 On the other hand, experts are inclined to not give any credit to the killings being caused by Feigenbaum, much less Jack the Ripper.
 It is emphasized that there were occasions where the victim was not murdered, but died a natural death, or was not a prostitute: for example, unlike what the press falsely reported, the case of the girl from Flensburg in July 1889.
 This generates skepticism and doubts about the list proposed by Marriott, also because the victims did not fit the profile of the Ripper's victims, being housewives, widows, peasants, as well as some patrons.
 Additionally, the weapons used did not conform to the modus operandi of the famous Whitechapel murders, given that the murderer(s) used knives, but also an axe or strangulation.
 Most of the deaths indicated therefore do not appear to be the work of Carl Feigenbaum, and some of them did not even occur, but were the invention of sensationalist newspapers.

 Likewise, Marriott mentions an article in the New York Sun, dated February 6, 1889, which reported a series of Ripper-like murders in Managua, the capital of Nicaragua, in 1889.
 Specifically, according to that version, six prostitutes were killed and mutilated in the capital.

 Curiously, three years before the book of the British researcher came to light, Nicaraguan writer and journalist Arquímedes González Torres published a novel that featured the Managua Ripper, perpetrating the crimes against the prostitutes there.
 The difference was that the Ripper was not embodied in that fiction by Feigenbaum, but by another suspect - Francis Tumblety.